Romer's tree frog: Discovery and conservation

-Romer's tree frog was named after John D. Romer, who first discovered it in a cave on Lamma Island in 1952.
+Romer's tree frog was named after John Dudley Romer, who first discovered it in a cave on Lamma Island in 1952.
 That population disappeared in 1953 due to the collapse of the cave.
 Once thought to be extinct, the frog was rediscovered on the island in 1984.

 Over 200 individuals of the species were rescued from Chek Lap Kok in 1992, before the construction of the new Hong Kong International Airport.
 The captives were bred successfully and the offspring were released into eight selected sites in Hong Kong Island and New Territories.
 The frogs in seven of the sites survived.
 Surprisingly, a very small number of them also survived in Chek Lap Kok.

 As an endangered species, Romer's tree frog is protected under the law of Hong Kong (Wild Animals Protection Ordinance, Cap.
 170).
 Part of Ngong Ping in Lantau, a site that supports the largest population of the frog has been designated as a Site of Special Scientific Interest in May 1999.